Searinvestments/pricing/manage_billing.md

 1. Select one of the following options, depending on which dashboard you are using:
  * From the Apps or Services dashboard, click **Manage** > **Billing and Usage** > **Invoices**.
  * From the Infrastructure dashboard, click **Account** > **Billing** > **Invoices**.
-2. You can view an invoice in the Customer Portal or download the invoice.
+2. You can view an invoice in the customer portal or download the invoice.

 ## Using {{site.data.keyword.Bluemix_notm}} services with SoftLayer assets
 {: #bluemix_services}